Walk-In Bathtubs White Rock, British Columbia

 Bathroom Safety: Do I Need A Walk-In BathTub?

-• Trouble with bending or stooping: If an individual have problem with bending or stooping, a walk-in bath tub with a reduced step-in threshold can make getting in and exiting the tub much easier.
+• Trouble with bending or stooping: If a person deal with bending over or stooping, a walk-in tub with a reduced step-in threshold can make getting in and exiting the bathtub much easier.

 walk-in-tub-safestep